-How Many Pay Periods Are in a Year, and How the 2020 Leap Year May Affect You
+How Many Pay Periods in a Year: 2020 Leap Year – Check Stub Maker

 Pay periods.
 They’re a crucial part of your payroll, and sometimes the thing that keeps your employees going from one day to the next.
 A lot depends on accurate and consistent payroll — the obvious accounting duties, taxes for both employer and workers, and even employee morale.
 2020 is a leap year, and while leap years are great for keeping our calendar on track, they can cause headaches for employers by increasing the number of pay periods in a year.
 It may not be commonly thought to ask how many pay periods are in this year, but it’s an important question with real consequences.